 How the State Promoted Emigration

-After WWII, the emigration program was led by the Emigration Bureau (Iju-kyoku) within the Ministry of Foreign Affairs (1953-2004).
+After World War II, the emigration program was led by the Emigration Bureau (Iju-kyoku) within the Ministry of Foreign Affairs (1953-2004).
 To oversee and promote emigration, the government allocated a budget of 37.6 billion yen between 1953 and 1958 and created various key state agencies, including the Federation of Japan Emigration Association (Kaigai Iju Kyokai Rengokai) in 1954 and the Japan Overseas Emigration Promotion Corporation (Nihon Kaigai Iju Shinko Kabushiki Gaisha) in 1955 (Ministry of Foreign Affairs 1958) (Wakatsuki and Suzuki 1975).
 The budget continued to increase even after the actual number of emigrants significantly dropped after 1960.
 And the emigration policy gradually shifted in focus from sending emigrants from Japan to the settlement of immigrants and support for their descendants abroad (See Chapter 6).
 The term to refer to “the emigrant” (imin) also began to shift to “the settler” (ijusha) in policy discussions and government documents (Nakayama 2010).

 Much of this settler assistance program focused on South America.
 One reason, according to the government, was the mere need.
 “Ideally, the host societies should provide assistance for the immigrants who settled there.
-The US and Canada do so in principle, but in South America, they often lack sufficient economic resources” (Ministry of Foreign Affairs 1975).
+The U.S. and Canada do so in principle, but in South America, they often lack sufficient economic resources” (Ministry of Foreign Affairs 1975).
 The government also claimed it important to provide support for the Japanese immigrants to “maintain an amicable relationship with the host countries” and justified such a policy because “they are Japanese nationals” (p.
 33).

 Indeed, the state’s role in emigrant settlement was always greater in South America than in North America because of the way emigration was induced.
-While Hawaii and US emigration flourished in the earlier period (1868-1908), in which private agents and emigration companies played crucial roles (in cooperation with the government), much of Latin American emigration (except for early flows to Peru and Brazil prior to the 1910s) was carried out under direct state sponsorship in collaboration with the destination countries.
+While Hawaii and U.S. emigration flourished in the earlier period (1868-1908), in which private agents and emigration companies played crucial roles (in cooperation with the government), much of Latin American emigration (except for early flows to Peru and Brazil prior to the 1910s) was carried out under direct state sponsorship in collaboration with the destination countries.
 Through the “strategic national policy” (Endoh 2009), emigrants were often recruited, financed, trained, and transplanted in South America by the state.
 As such, the relationship between the state and emigrant communities developed differently in South America than its Northern counterpart, as explained more fully in Chapter 6.

 Conclusions

 Throughout the history of Japanese emigration, the state played a pivotal role in shaping its course: how emigration was induced, from where, who left, and how they settled.
 Obviously, Japan was not unique in this regard (Zolberg 2007; Green and Weil 2007; Gabaccia 2007).
 Britain repeatedly resorted to emigration to solve its internal dissent, poverty, and population pressure (Zolberg 2007; Gray 2010), and many other European countries attempted to “shovel out paupers” in the process of national consolidation and development (Fahrmeir 2007).
-A particularly notable comparison may be Italy, which, like Japan, struggled to attain a global power status as a latecomer to development and sent emigrants (mostly poor workers) in close association with colonialism during the 19th-20th centuries (Choate 2008).
-But Japanese emigration was much more centralized (ibid.), and the state exerted more direct influence, not merely in sending emigrants but in shaping the lives of immigrants settled abroad.
+A particularly notable comparison may be Italy, which, like Japan, struggled to attain a global power status as a latecomer to development and sent emigrants (mostly poor workers) in close association with colonialism during the nineteenth-twentieth centuries (Choate 2008).
+But Japanese emigration was much more centralized (ibid.), and the state exerted more direct influence, not merely in sending emigrants but in shaping their lives abroad.
 While it was fairly common for immigrants to maintain some ties to their native lands, the case of Japanese immigrants was particularly noticeable.
-In discussing pre-war Japanese immigrants in the US, Ichioka (1977) asserted: “…none had links to the governments of their native countries like the connection between Japanese immigrants and the Japanese government” (p.
+In discussing pre-war immigrants in the U.S., Ichioka (1977) asserted: “…none had links to the governments of their native countries like the connection between Japanese immigrants and the Japanese government” (p.
 436).